Predicate Logic as a Modelling Language: The IDP System: Related Work

-Within several domains, research is targeting expressive specification languages and (to a lesser extent) multiple inference techniques within one language. \old{Here is not the right place for an extensive formal or informal comparison of languages, but we refer to related language and their shared constructs.
-The B language~\cite{Abrial96}, a successor of Z, is a formal specification language developed specifically to allow generation of procedural code.
-It is based on first-order logic and set theory, also allowing quantification over sets.
-Event-B is a variant for the specification of event-based applications.} While we do not aim at an extensive survey of related languages (e.g., \cite{constraints/MarriottNRSBW08} has a section with such a survey), we do compare with a couple of them.
 The B language~\cite{Abrial96}, a successor of Z, is a formal specification language developed specifically for the generation of procedural code.
 It is based on first-order logic and set theory, and supports quantification over sets.
 Event-B is a variant for the specification of event-based applications.
 The language Zinc, developed by Marriott et al.~\cite{constraints/MarriottNRSBW08}, is a successor of OPL and intended as a specification language for constraint programming applications (mainly CSP and COP solving).
 It is based on first-order logic, type theory and constraint programming languages.
-Within \ASP, a number of related languages, originating from logic programs, are being developed, such as \old{the language of the systems Gringo} clasp~\cite{ai/GebserKS12} and DLV~\cite{tocl/LeonePFEGPS06}.
+Within \ASP, a number of related languages, originating from logic programs, are being developed, such as Gringo~\cite{lpnmr/GebserKOST09} and DLV~\cite{tocl/LeonePFEGPS06}.
 They support definitional knowledge and default reasoning.
 Implementations exist for inference techniques like stable model generation (related to model expansion), visualisation, optimization and debugging.
-A comparison of ASP and \foid can be found in~\cite{fodot2asp}.
+A comparison of ASP and \foid can be found in~\mycite{fodot2asp}.
 The language of the Alloy~\cite{tosem/Jackson02} system is basically first-order logic extended with relational algebra operators, but with an object-oriented syntax, making it more natural to express knowledge from application domains centered around agents and their roles, e.g., security analysis.